ciena-frost/ember-frost-core/docs/frost-toggle.md

 * Toggle label hook - `<hook-name>-toggle-label`
 * Toggle text off hook - `<hook-name>-toggle-text-off`
 * Toggle text on hook - `<hook-name>-toggle-text-on`

+## Spread attributes
+The text component use ember-spread to `spread` a property object against the top level of the component.

 ## Examples